linozen/exocortex/content/refs/python-for-everybody.md

 'pining for the fjords'
 ```

-#### Parsing Lines Using `.split()` {#parsing-lines-using-dot-split}
+#### Parsing Lines Using `.split()`

-The `.split()` method is very helpful if you want to do something other
+The `.split()` method is very helpful if you want to do something other than
-than printing whole lines when reading a file.
-You can find the
+printing whole lines when reading a file.
+You can find the "interesting" lines
-"interesting" lines and then _parse_ the line to find the interesting
+and then _parse_ the line to find the interesting _part_ of the line.
+The
-_part_ of the line.
-The following code prints the day of the week from
-our mbox-file from earlier:
+following code prints the day of the week from our mbox-file from earlier:

 ```python
 fhand = open('mbox-short.txt')